 Our taco bake recipe is made with taco seasoned ground beef, salsa, sour cream, corn, green chilies for a bit of spice, pinto beans, cheese, and Fritos.
 Then topped with our own individual choices of toppings like more sour cream, tomatoes, lettuce, and black olives.

 This delicious casserole is easy to make on busy weeknights and will feed the whole family.
-This taco bake is sure to be a hit with your family, I know it is with mine.
+This taco bake with black beans is sure to be a hit with your family, I know it is with mine.

 Ground beef, we have been buying the 90/10 ground beef.
 I have found that there is less grease after cooking and it does have more flavor.
 You could always go for a healthier version and use ground turkey or even chicken.
 I seasoned the ground beef with black pepper and seasoning salt.
 Then cook in diced onions for more flavor.